 Wastewater temperature is important for sizing biological systems for nitrification.
 As in most biochemical reactions, temperature greatly influences nitrification rates.
 The rate of ammonium oxidation depends on the growth rate of the bacteria Nitrosomonas, which in turn depends on temperature.
 Based on monitoring data and the possible requirement for year-round nitrification, the report uses the consultant's recommendation of a minimum wastewater temperature of 11°C (51.8°F).
-In FY11, the ambient wastewater temperature measurements of the south system influent averaged about 3.1°F lower than the north system influent.
+In FY13, the ambient wastewater temperature measurements of the south system influent averaged about 1.9°F lower than the north system influent.

 Final effluent is probably the best source for determining the ambient temperature in designing a biological nitrogen removal system.
-The temperatures during FY11 were above the 51.8°F design criterion, the lowest recorded was 52.7°F. Plant performance would deteriorate during very cold weather but the lessened performance should not cause the plant to exceed its NPDES permit.
+There was one day out of 365 days during FY13 when the temperature dipped below the 51.8°F design criterion.
+Plant performance would deteriorate during very cold weather but the lessened performance should not cause the plant to exceed its NPDES permit.